Phoenix Chickens are a small, highly ornamental bird with an extraordinarily long tail.

 It is a very old tradition in Japan to raise "garden" chickens with exceptionally long tails.
 These Japanese long tailed birds, called the Onagadori, is where this breed originated.

 These original birds could have tail feathers that measured up to 30 feet!
-These birds were transported to Germany where the Germans found that the breed was susceptible to
+These birds were transported to Germany where the Germans found that the breed was susceptible to health problems.

 The Germans solved this problem by crossing the Onagadori breed with game breeds and Leghorns to come up with this breed.

 The Onagadori has an unusual set of genes that allow for such a long tail growth, including a recessive gene that keeps it from molting its feathers each year.